 Oregon

-Active plan, all deadlines have passed.
+Active plan, all deadlines passed.
+Penalties apply.

 Pennsylvania